 Federal Student Loans

-Chase will cap your interest rate on your Chase federal student loan(s) at 6.00% and late fees, if any are applicable, will be waived during active duty periods.
-Additionally, military deferment and other options are available for federal student loans.
+Chase will cap your interest rate on your Chase federal student loan(s) at 6.00% and late fees, if any are applicable, will be waived during qualifying active duty periods.
+Additionally, military deferment or other options may also be available for federal student loans.

 If you would like to request SCRA benefits for your Chase federal student loan(s), or learn about the other options available to assist servicemembers with federal student loans, please call ACS at 1-800-835-4611 (Monday through Friday from 8 AM to 11 PM ET) or visit the servicemember page on the ACS website at www.acs-education.com.